 A – The temporary appliance is fitted right away while the permanent appliance is being constructed.
 The permanent appliance usually arrives within 2 to 3 weeks.

 A – No. Beware of guarantees in brain surgery, parachutes and dental appliances.
 We will do everything we can to attempt different appliances, collaborate with other medical; specialists.
-We do have a 90% success rate.
-Sleep Disordered Breathing is a complex medical field and you should seek professional dental advice from someone with advanced training, experience and credentials.
+We do have a 90% success rate treating mild – moderate sleep apnea.
 Dental appliance therapy is a dental treatment for a serious medical condition.
 Improper treatment or appliance selection could have significant health consequences.

 A – Most of the appliances last about 5 years with proper care.